 - Key opportunities: where delivery is essential to drive growth that complements the core area and wider town centre transformation.

-The EoI identifies five shovel ready schemes, that could be delivered quickly, including public real improvements to Paignton Station Square, improvements to Paignton Station, delivery of new homes at Victoria Centre, digital marketing training for independent businesses, and repairs to Paignton Picture House.
+The EoI identifies five shovel ready schemes, that could be delivered quickly, including public realm improvements to Paignton Station Square, improvements to Paignton Station, delivery of new homes at Victoria Centre, digital marketing training for independent businesses, and repairs to Paignton Picture House.

 Proposals for the core area include residential use of underused and vacant space over commercial premises, greater diversity of commercial space in the town centre, improvements to building frontages and, for example, the canopies along Torbay Road, and public space improvements.